clokep/relapse/docs/log_contexts.md

 # Log Contexts

-To help track the processing of individual requests, synapse uses a '`log context`' to track which request it is handling at any given moment.
+To help track the processing of individual requests, relapse uses a '`log context`' to track which request it is handling at any given moment.
 This is done via a thread-local variable; a `logging.Filter` is then used to fish the information back out of the thread-local variable